rantao-ds/Capital-Bikeshare-DC-Analysis-2021-2023/README.md

 I was also impressed by how the transportation system connects Virginia through the Silver, Yellow, and Orange Lines and Maryland through the Red and Green Lines, supporting travel and economic activity across the region.
 For my first portfolio project, I chose to analyze Capital Bikeshare, a service I noticed but never had the chance to try during my visits to D.C.

 ## Data
-The data were sourced from Kaggle:[Capital Bikeshare Dataset 2020/05~2024/08](https://www.kaggle.com/datasets/taweilo/capital-bikeshare-dataset-202005202408/data).
+The data were sourced from Kaggle: [Capital Bikeshare Dataset 2020/05~2024/08](https://www.kaggle.com/datasets/taweilo/capital-bikeshare-dataset-202005202408/data).
 The source contains four datasets:

   - Daily_Rent_Detail
   - Station_List